 As I have already mentioned, the next point of the trip is Tejeda.
 We drive into the town and in its upper part we can easily find a parking place.

 We get off the car and head towards the center of Tejeda.
-We go down the charming steps among beautiful buildings with a view of Roque Bentayga.
+Then we go down the charming steps among beautiful buildings with a view of Roque Bentayga.

 We are a bit hungry and tired, so with the help of Google’s ratings we look for a restaurant where we could drink something cold and have a snack on a small meal.